EOSIO/eos/EXCHANGE_README.md

 Configuring Nodeos
 ------------------
-This tutorial uses the `enu-cli` commandline tool to query a local `nodeos` server which should be connected to an eosio blockchain. `nodeos` will need to be configured with the following plugins:
+This tutorial uses the `enu-cli` commandline tool to query a local `enunode` server which should be connected to an eosio blockchain. `enunode` will need to be configured with the following plugins:

   1. eosio::wallet_api_plugin